Holmer Green F.C.: History

 Holmer Green F.C. was founded in 1908 and started playing in the Chesham & District League.
 In 1934 the club switched to the Wycombe Combination League, as it was known then.
 In 1953 the club won its first major trophy – the Berks & Bucks Junior Cup.
 The 1960s saw success again in the Berks & Bucks Junior Cup (1965) as well as three further victories in the Chesham Charity Cup.

 Under Norman King's managership, the Wycombe League title was won in 1972 and 1974.
 In 1975 the club moved its headquarters to the new H.G.S.A. complex at Watchet Lane.
 This move coincided with victory in the Wycombe Senior Cup, and in 1977 with Roly Clarke as manager the team won the Berks & Bucks Intermediate Cup.
 This victory gained the club senior status and in 1981, with Pete Eyres as manager the Wycombe League and League Cup was won.

-In 1984, Holmer Green were founder members of the new Chiltonian League, winning the Premier Division in 1984–85 and 1985–86.
+In 1984, Holmer Green was a founder member of the new Chiltonian League, winning the Premier Division in 1984–85 and 1985–86.
 In 1991 with new manager Barry Hedley, they finished third in the league, won the Wycombe Senior Cup and also reached the semi-finals of the Berks & Bucks Intermediate Cup.

 At the beginning of the 1993–94 season, Barry Hedley returned north, and Ian Sheill took over as manager and assisted by Jez Hodges led the team to the Premier Division title.
 The Centenary Wycombe Senior Cup was also won for the second time in three years.
 The 1994–95 season, the club's last in the Chiltonian League, saw even more trophies in the cabinet: the team finished as runners-up in the league but finally managed to win the Bon Accord Trophy for the first time.

 At the end of the 1994–95 season, the club tried to move up to the next league of the English football league system into the South Midlands League.
 They were denied permission to move by the Chiltonian League, so the club spent the summer of 1995 in various FA tribunals and appeals, eventually winning their case in mid-August 1995, and being accepted into the Senior Division of the South Midlands League.
 In this season they won the Senior Division title and also reached the semi-finals of the Berks & Bucks Senior Trophy.

 In the 1996–97 season, Jez Hodges was installed as player-manager, and the club won the Senior Division Cup and claimed the runners-up spot in the league.
 This season also saw them play their very first FA Vase game, away to Carterton Town.
 They retained the Senior Division Cup in the following season and finished in fourth place in the league.